 If your loved one’s dementia is more advanced, there may be fewer benefits to a discussion.
 Consider first asking yourself:

 - What can they understand?

 - Will explaining cause more anxiety than comfort?

 Changes in routines can be especially unsettling for someone who has Alzheimer’s or other forms of memory loss.
 Carrying on as you normally do helps add structure and safety to the day for both of you.

 Do your best to stick to regular schedules for meals, bedtime, and other activities.
 Be consistent and patient if you must adopt new routines.

 The CDC recommends working some safety measures into your routine and your loved one’s.
-Everyone should wear face masks when around other people unless they have trouble breathing or can’t take the mask off without help.
+Everyone should wear face masks when around other people unless they are vaccinated, have trouble breathing, or can’t take the mask off without help.
 Wash hands often, and keep common surfaces clean and disinfected.

 A person with advanced dementia may have trouble following guidelines on preventing the spread of the virus.
 Do as much as you can to help them.